emintz/ArduinoLib/RTOSAid/README.md

 * Each class does one thing well: RTOSAid classes have few, if any options.
 For example, the RTOSAid messasge queue is FIFO even though the FreeRTOS also supports
   LIFO.
-If LIFO or deques are needed, we will implement them in separate classes.
+If LIFO or deques are needed, we will add classes that support them.
 * Type safety: APIs are designed to minimize the risk of type errors, to ensure that functions only receive values of expected types.
 The library provides templates where appropriate.